-My personal favorite is Schmidt’s deodorant.
+My other favorite is Schmidt’s deodorant.
 It’s list of ingredients is simple and effective and includes shea butter, arrowroot powder, baking soda, cocoa seed butter, vitamin E and fragrance.
 Except during the peak Texas summer heat, this product hangs in there with me most the day.

 Cons: This product comes in a jar, which means you have to get your hands dirty to apply it.
 No drying time needed but on days when I’m in a hurry, I am tempted to use my traditional deodorant.
 I also wish it was just a bit longer lasting.
 It seems to work most of the day, but depending on if/when I workout, I feel like Schmidt’s fades out a bit.
 With prolonged use, I also noticed some skin irritation.
 Since everyone’s skin is different, this may or may not be an issue for you.

 How about you?
 Have you experimented with natural deodorants?
 What’s worked well for you?